JuJuBoSc/MyMemory/README.md

 >
 > This also apply to WOW64 process, x86 process on x64 OS, MyMemory need to be compiled as x86.

+# Credits
+- Mercury because that's mainly because of you I fall in this world.
+- Apoc for it's MarshalCache class and many clean win32 implementation.
+- DrakeFish as you did the first version of VEH in assembly for me.
+- Cypher for being awesome and helped me with many undocumented stuff (and because he like yelling at everyone).
+- Shynd because he is a wizard doing black magic.
+- Master674 you helped me in many differents area, unrelated to this project, but had to put your name.
+- ZenLulz for good implementation in it's MemorySharp project that gave me many ideas.
+- Nesox's cat.
+- Cromon because I had some fun time reading you on Skype group while coding.

 #Simple documentation :

  - 1 - **Basic memory maniputation**